Warren-SJ/Warren-SJ/README.md

 - 👋 Hi, I’m @Warren-SJ
 - 👀 I’m interested in processor design and computer architecture
-- 🌱 I’m currently learning Electronics and Telecommunications
+- 🌱 I’m currently learning Electronics and Telecommunications Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...